ppzjsb/IGMtemp_calc/README.txt

 uvb_models/ contains a selection of ASCII tables with the photoionisation and photoheating rates predicted by a variety of published UVB synthesis models.
-These can be selected within parameters.h
+These can be selected within parameters.h.
+The reference papers are:

+Haardt & Madau, 2012, ApJ, 746, 125
+Khaire & Srianand, 2019, MNRAS, 484, 4174
+Puchwein et al. 2019, MNRAS, 485, 47
+Faucher-Giguere 2020, MNRAS, 493, 1614

-python_routines/ contains a simple python code that reads in the output from the C code and plots the data within.
+python_routines/ contains a simple python code that reads in the output from the C code and plots a selection of data.

 secondaries/ contains binary look-up tables for the implementation of secondary ionisations by fast electrons.
-Note that secondary ionisations have a very small effect on the gas temperature at z~0.
+The reference paper is:

+Furlanetto & Johnson-Stoever, 2010, MNRAS, 404, 1869

 ---------------------------------------------------------------